idanhan/jam/README.md

 # jamit_socialmediaapp

-A new Flutter project with flask as api mysql as database and aws server
+A new Flutter project with flask as api mysql as database and aws ec2 as server using docker and firebase for real time chat.

 ## Getting Started